Faculty Tenure and Promotions on the Charles River Campus

 From Dr. Jean Morrison, University Provost and Chief Academic Officer

-President Brown and I are delighted to announce the promotion of 21 faculty members on the Charles River Campus to the rank of Associate Professor with tenure and two to the rank of Associate Professor, non-tenure track.
+President Brown and I are delighted to announce the promotion of 22 faculty members on the Charles River Campus to the rank of Associate Professor, with tenure; one to the rank of Professor, with tenure; and two to the rank of Associate Professor, non-tenure track.

 Each year, these promotions and awards of tenure mark an especially proud moment for the BU community, as we’ve had the pleasure of watching these talented colleagues develop from promising junior faculty into teachers and scholars of national impact and recognition.
-This year, especially, we have seen them – and our entire teaching and research community – adapt and excel under exceedingly difficult circumstances.
+This year, we have seen them – and our entire teaching and research community – accomplish a remarkable feat by adapting, innovating, and leading by example to successfully complete the most challenging academic term in memory.

 In diverse fields across the University, these faculty members are having demonstrable impact in their disciplines and excelling as teachers in our classrooms and laboratories.
 We continue to see great things ahead for them and are pleased they have chosen BU as the institution at which to advance their careers.